jwds1978/jwds1978.github.io/_posts/2017-04-24-the-best-pistol-for-canada.md

 <p>
-  The Forces will have to provide a Statement of Requirements (SOR) to start the process.&nbsp; This will be the opportunity to exhaustively explore issues such as the need for a Picatinny-style rail, suitability for suppressor attachment, and magazine capacity.&nbsp; This in-turn leads to a discussion of calibe&hellip;&#8212; And, surely, no discussion of handgun caliber could be complete without a mention of the
+  The Forces will have to provide a Statement of Requirements (SOR) to start the process.&nbsp; This will be the opportunity to exhaustively explore issues such as the need for a Picatinny-style rail, suitability for suppressor attachment, and magazine capacity.&nbsp; This in-turn leads to a discussion of caliber&hellip;&nbsp; And, surely, no discussion of handgun caliber could be complete without a mention of the
   <a href="{{ site.url }}{{ page.url }}#cite-sirius-dog-sled-patrol" rel="me" title="Sirius Dog Sled Patrol">Sirius Dog Sled Patrol</a> and the need to fend-off
   polar bears.&nbsp; This will, undoubtedly, raise the question in some quarters as to why the government is endangering already endangered species with its decisions.